-Finally, we estimate the cumulative impact of tariff news on the dollar and renminbi effective exchange rates implied by our regression results.
-For this exercise we consider only news about US tariffs since news about Chinese tariffs were found to be statistically insignificant.
-We estimate that the tariff news that occurred in 2018-19 appreciated the dollar by about one percent and depreciated the renminbi by two percent.
-This represents more than one fifth of the dollar effective appreciation, and around two thirds of the renminbi effective depreciation observed during that period.
+Finally, we estimate the cumulative impact of US tariff news on the dollar and renminbi effective exchange rates implied by our regression results.
+We find that the US tariff news that occurred in 2018-19 appreciated the dollar by about one percent and depreciated the renminbi by two percent.
+This represents more than one-fifth of the dollar effective appreciation, and around two-thirds of the renminbi effective depreciation observed during that period.

 Literature.
 The paper is related to several lines of literature.
-On the theoretical side, Mundell (1961) made the point that tariffs could worsen the trade balance and employment because of a currency appreciation.
-A literature dating back to the 1980s examined the macroeconomic impact of tariffs in the context of open-economy Keynesian models (Eichengreen,1981; Krugman, 1982; Dornbusch, 1987).
+On the theoretical side, Mundell (1961) made the point that tariffs could worsen the trade balance and employment because of currency appreciation.
+A literature dating back to the 1980s examined the macroeconomic impact of tariffs in the context of open-economy Keynesian models (Eichengreen (1981); Krugman (1982); Dornbusch (1987)).
 Ostry (1991) and Van Wijnbergen (1987) later studied the macroeconomic impact of tariffs in the context of two-period intertemporal models of the current account.
+Hwang and Turnovsky (2013) look at the effects of unanticipated and anticipated permanent tariffs on the exchange rate under PCP and local currency pricing (LCP) in a dynamic two-country model.